Web Analytics

 Full third-party application decoupling, content migration, new content creation, development execution

-Senior Growth UX Designer 2022–2023
+Senior Growth Designer 2022–2023

 Senior Growth Designer